 D - Information about your doctor or nurse practitioner

 Take the time to make sure you fill out the correct name and contact information for your doctor or nurse practitioner.
-Often the Service Canada will want to contact your doctor for more information, and if you have errors in this section it can cause delays.
+Often Service Canada will want to contact your doctor for more information, and if you have errors in this section it can cause delays.

 E - Information about your work

-Take care will filling out this section, as some answers will almost certainly disqualify you for being approved for benefits.
+Take care will filling out this section, as some answers will almost certainly disqualify you from being approved for benefits.
 For example, in E1 if you say you have not stopped working completely, this will be a big red flag for Service Canada.
 You would need to make sure you provide context and explanation for why you are still able to work in a part time capacity.
 If you are able to work enough to earn $16,000 or more per year, then you will be deemed to be capable of gainful employment, and ineligible for CPP disability benefits.

-Section E7 is also very important, but we seem many people get it wrong.
+Section E7 is also very important, but we see many people get it wrong.
 It asks if you have ever had to do a lighter job or different type of work.
 Many people will just say "no", when they should be saying "yes".
 Think of this question more broadly as being "have you ever had to change how you do your job because of your disability or limitations?"
-If you are applying for CPP disability, and your disability is from a chronic condition, then the answer to this question is always "Yes".
+If you are applying for CPP disability, and your disability is from a chronic condition, then the answer to this question is always "yes".
 You would have struggled at work for months or years and would have made some changes to your work routine, whether it was "official" or not.
 Were you getting help from co-workers?
 Did you stop doing certain job duties or avoid them?
 Take a lot of time with this section as it is one of the most important sections of the application.

 F - Benefits for your Children

-Again, the biggest mistake we see people make with this section is rushing and not filling in all the information.
+Again, the biggest mistake we see people make with this section is rushing and not filling in all of the information.
 Make sure you have your children's social security numbers included.
 This will be needed for the children to be approved for benefits.
 So, if your children don't have a social insurance number, then you need get it and put the number on your application.